evhub/cards-against-humanity/README.md

 1. Clone Hacker Phrase Gen:
 	* https://github.com/evhub/hacker-phrase-generator
 2. Copy the "hackergen" folder into the "resources" folder
-	* _If there is no hackergen folder, copy all the contents of hacker-phrase-generator into "resources" directly._
+	* _If there is no hackergen folder, copy all the contents of hacker-phrase-generator into "resources" directly_